Search

 A clock and watchmaker uses a range of small hand tools to create or repair timepieces.
 Among this skilled craftsperson's many tools are files, saws, hammers, burnishers and gravers, like this one.
 A graver is generally used to shape metal components on a lathe.
 The graver's sharp edge cuts away unwanted material.

-- File, Used by Henry Ford for Watch Repair, circa 1920 - Watches were some of the first machines to catch Henry Ford's interest.
-For his 13th birthday, he received a pocket watch which he quickly took apart -- and then put back together in perfect working order.
-Young Ford often fixed watches for friends and neighbors.
-Clocks and watches -- and their repair -- remained a lifelong hobby for him.
+- Vise, Used by Henry Ford for Watch Repair, 1876-1878 - Watches were some of the first machines to catch Henry Ford's interest.
+He received a pocket watch for his 13th birthday which he quickly took apart -- and then put back together in perfect working order.
+Young Ford often repaired watches for friends and neighbors.
+He never charged for his services; the experience he gained was reward enough.

 - Collections - Artifact

-Watches were some of the first machines to catch Henry Ford's interest.
-For his 13th birthday, he received a pocket watch which he quickly took apart -- and then put back together in perfect working order.
-Young Ford often fixed watches for friends and neighbors.
-Clocks and watches -- and their repair -- remained a lifelong hobby for him.
+- Tweezers, Used by Henry Ford for Watch Repair, 1876-1878 - Watches were some of the first machines to catch Henry Ford's interest.
+He received a pocket watch for his 13th birthday which he quickly took apart -- and then put back together in perfect working order.
+Young Ford often repaired watches for friends and neighbors.
+He never charged for his services; the experience he gained was reward enough.

 - Collections - Artifact